Teslimsama/Teslimsama/README.md

 - 👋 Hi, I’m @Teslimsama
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning different frameworks like react,angular and laverel
+- 🌱 I’m currently learning different frameworks like react,angular and lavarel
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me through my email bolajiteslim05@gmail.com